reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 md5: c425745032273893d106fe3de005f15e
 range: 29-36
 ```
-- Line 31 is the outer return and will prompt the user to pay `cost` at their wallet interface to execute the consensus code.
+- Line 31 is the outer `{!rsh} return` and will prompt the user to pay `cost` at their wallet interface to execute the consensus code.

 In the [rsvp-6-vevt](https://github.com/reach-sh/reach-lang/blob/master/examples/rsvp-6-vevt/index.rsh) example, we ask the user to pay `reservation`.
 ```